Skip to content

 The General Data Protection Regulation

-The GDPR is data protection legislation that applies to UK organisations.
-Its primary purpose is to ensure that all identifying information (known as ‘personal data’) is processed and handled sensibly and securely.
+The GDPR is data protection legislation that applies to organisations in the UK.
+Its primary purpose is to ensure that all identifying information (known as ‘personal data’) is processed and handled in a sensible and secure manner.

 The GDPR uses a broad definition of ‘personal data’.
 This definition includes;